-The purpose of the Center for the Enhancement of Teaching and Learning Graduate Field Experience is to provide doctoral students with experience working in a center focused on faculty development related to teaching and learning.
+The purpose of the Center for the Enhancement of Teaching and Learning Doctoral Field Experience is to provide doctoral students with experience working in a center focused on faculty development related to teaching and learning.

 The program must be taken as a 2 or 3 credit experience.
 As you advance through the program, you will gain experience working toward the mission and vision of the CETL through the learning objectives and activities listed below.

 "I feel sufficiently prepared to start a career in a CETL environment as a result of this experience."